SamirTalwar/monospacedmonologues.com/content/posts/2016-01-15--surround-yourself-with-good-examples.md

 We are not in a vacuum.
 The works of others impact us far more than many of us would like to believe.
 Don't fight it, embrace it: let them make you better.

-[How do we tell truths that might hurt?]: https://www.cs.virginia.edu/~evans/cs655-S00/readings/ewd498.html
+[how do we tell truths that might hurt?]: https://www.cs.virginia.edu/~evans/cs655-S00/readings/ewd498.html
-[A Case against the GO TO Statement]: https://www.cs.utexas.edu/users/EWD/transcriptions/EWD02xx/EWD215.html
+[a case against the go to statement]: https://www.cs.utexas.edu/users/EWD/transcriptions/EWD02xx/EWD215.html